Establish a Production Schedule

 - Organize consultations and seminars on the theme and related issues.
 Participants might include readers and internal and external technical experts.
 The aim should be to identify and explore fundamental aspects of the theme, strategic policies in the area of the theme, relevant experiences in other countries, and sub-themes and other related issues.
 The consultations should occur in an atmosphere conducive to free-ranging debate on any topic, no matter how sensitive.
 Such an approach can also advance the advocacy effort and strengthen interest in the HDR process.

 - Conduct interviews and surveys to capture the perspectives of people dealing with the issues analysed in the HDR as part of their daily lives.
-(The 2002/2003 HDR in Latvia represents an example.)
-Also include those who may traditionally be excluded such as women, the poor, ethnic minorities, inhabitants of remote communities, children, the elderly, people living with HIV/AIDS, the disabled and so on.
+(Also include those who may traditionally be excluded such as women, the poor, ethnic minorities, inhabitants of remote communities, children, the elderly, people living with HIV/AIDS, the disabled and so on.

 Undertake a Critical Evaluation of Relevant Government Development Policies

 Policy analysis should be a core activity of every HDR.
 This analysis involves synthesizing information, including research, to scrutinize systematically the causes and consequences of current policies; assess the performance of these policies and produce policy options.
-The desire to influence development policy should not be sacrificed to credibility.
 An HDR should not avoid difficult or sensitive issues.
 Sanitizing the analysis or seeking to conform to well-known or accepted positions may mean that important conclusions are missed.
 It is best to follow the evidence.

 To realize sound policy analysis, the report team might consider the following steps: